 Sales and marketing event season just ended.
 If you weren’t overwhelmed with the number of technology choices out there, you didn’t go to the same events I did!

 If you’re at a small company or startup, you were probably impressed and inspired by the highly sophisticated and advanced techniques that your peers at large companies with big teams are using to build lead pipeline.
 You might have been discouraged too – since you don’t have the same resources they do, and most of that shiny new tech is out of reach.

-“Account-Based Marketing orchestration – sure, that sounds great,” you may think.
-“But I’m doing the job of demand generation, AND customer marketing, AND product marketing, AND the sales development team … with a bare minimum of tools to make that all happen!”
+“Account-Based Marketing – yeah, sounds great,” you’re thinking.
+“But I’m also doing the job of demand generation, AND customer marketing, AND product marketing, AND sales development for my new business … without enough tools or time to do it all!”

-The availability of data is truly democratizing growth.
-As a small startup, the trick is knowing how to use it.
-You need to get your sales and marketing engine firing quickly, efficiently, and without a 50-person team behind it.
+The broad availability of data is truly democratizing growth – and as a small startup, the trick is knowing how to use it.
+You need to get your sales and marketing engine running quickly, efficiently, and without a 50 people to get it going.

 My answer is the same: It’s not about inbound.
 It’s not about outbound.

 As an new business, you need to find traction, fast.